Samery00/Samery00/README.md

 Hi 👋 My name is Abdelouadoud ES-SAMERY
 =======================================
-I am a Software Engineer (Backend Dev)
+I am a Software Engineer (Backend Developer)
 --------------------------------------
 My passion for the binary world started within the young soul of me, when I laid hands on our first home computer, it was so slow but that did not hold from creating stuff with my own hands and satisfying my curiosities!
 Here I am now as software engineer using python as my wand 🪄, ready to give back to the community <3 <br>
 🌍  I'm based in Rabat <br>